 Then we turned back to a beach on mainland Dubrovnik that’s only accessible by kayak.
 It was the perfect place for a spot of lunch.
 The water was incredibly clear and the paddling wasn’t too taxing as there was no wind.
 The only real danger for us was the sun.

+These Sea-Kayaking, Morning, Afternoon and Sunset Tours are very similar to the one we did.
 You can choose a morning, afternoon or evening trip.
 They all include swimming, snorkelling and snacks.
-In the evening you get the chance to see the sunset too with a bonus glass of wine!
+In the evening you get the chance to see the sunset too.
 Best to book ahead as these tours are popular and likely to sell out.

 Explore the Islands near Dubrovnik